 The FIPS validated module activation requires installation of the license referred as 'FIPS license'.
-The Crypto Officer must run the command "tmsh show sys license", then verify that the list of license flags includes the "FIPS 140-2 Compliant Mode".
+The Crypto Officer must run the command "tmsh show sys license", then verify that 'FIPS 140-2' is in list of Active Modules.

 8.3.
 User Guidance